 📍9 Lock Road, Singapore

 Mr Lim’s is by appointment only because it is often closed, but this “gallery thingy” has some pretty cool pieces from Mr Lim’s private collection.
 He’s also shaking up the Singapore art scene and showcasing some hot-art-star-stuff.
 A perfect activity to plan for a rainy day if you ask us!

 📍#01-43 Tanglin Shopping Centre, 19 Tanglin Road, Singapore

 When you’re looking for new artists to admire, then White Space Art Asia needs to be visited.
-While they won’t necessarily answer you if you ask Is this good art?, they will tell you that “good art starts with artists with strong fundamental grounding in art and has a compelling story to tell”.
+While they won’t necessarily answer you if you ask Is this good art?, they will tell you that “good art starts with artists with strong fundamental grounding in art and has a compelling story to tell” and all that.

 📍1H Yong Siak Street, Singapore